 2. One visualisation should be made of each word.

 3. Every word listed in the Concise Oxford English Dictionary (7th edition, 1982) should be visualised, with the following restrictions:

-(iii) Proper nouns should be discarded, unless they are listed without capitalisation (e.g. “Apollo” should be discarded, whereas “aboriginal” should be included).
+(iii) Proper nouns should be discarded, unless they are listed without capitalisation (e.g. “aboriginal” should be visualised, but not “Apollo”).

 (iv) Obscure, technical, specialist, or scientific words should be discarded (unless they are in general usage).

 (v) Only one visualisation should be made per word listed (i.e. per headword).
-Therefore only one sense of words with multiple senses should be chosen (e.g. only one of the two senses of “boot” – a tough leather shoe, and the luggage compartment of a car).
+Only one sense of words with multiple senses should therefore be chosen (e.g. “boot” should be visualised either as “a tough leather shoe”, or as “the luggage compartment of a car”).

-(vii) Compound words should be discarded, unless they are written without spaces or hyphens (e.g. “hotdog” would be visualised, but not “hot water” or “hot-press”).
+(vii) Compound words should be discarded, unless they are written without spaces or hyphens (e.g. “courtyard” should be visualised, but not “court martial” or “court-house”).

 (viii) Synonyms should be treated as separate words (e.g. “achievement” and “accomplishment” should both be visualised).